Skip to main content

 • “Occupational and social impairment, with deficiencies in most areas, such as work, school, family relations, judgment, thinking, or mood, due to such symptoms as: suicidal ideation; obsessional rituals which interfere with routine activities; speech intermittently illogical, obscure, or irrelevant; near-continuous panic or depression affecting the ability to function independently, appropriately, and effectively; impaired impulse control (such as unprovoked irritability with periods of violence); spatial disorientation; neglect of personal appearance and hygiene; difficulty in adapting to stressful circumstances (including work or a work-like setting); inability to establish and maintain effective relationships.”

 The veteran may also have trouble controlling their emotions in a way that leads to violent outbursts or conflict with others.
-The level of occupational and social impairment may be evidenced by the veteran’s inability to hold down a job or complete classes for school.
+The level of occupational and social impairment here is evidenced by the veteran’s inability to hold down a job or complete classes for school.
+The veteran may engage in obsessive rituals such as checking the locks on their doors multiple times throughout the course of a day as a result of being hypervigilant.

 100% PTSD Disability Rating

 A 100 percent PTSD rating is often difficult to obtain from VA because it requires a veteran’s symptoms to be so severe that they are totally impaired and unable to function in everyday life.
-While the symptoms listed in the 70 percent rating criteria involve a high level of impairment, the jump to 100 percent remains significant.
+While the symptoms listed in the 70 percent rating criteria involve a high level of impairment, the jump to 100 percent is even more significant.
 The criteria for a 100 percent PTSD rating are as follows:

 • “Total occupational and social impairment, due to such symptoms as: gross impairment in thought processes or communications; persistent delusions or hallucinations; grossly inappropriate behavior; persistent danger of hurting self or others; intermittent inability to perform activities of daily living (including maintenance of minimal personal hygiene); disorientation to time or place; memory loss for names of close relatives, own occupation, or own name.”

-The above-mentioned symptoms represent a substantial decline in cognitive and emotional functioning as compared to the rating criteria for lower percentages.
+The abovementioned symptoms represent a substantial decline in cognitive and emotional functioning as compared to the rating criteria for lower percentages.
 Importantly, this decline results in a total impairment when it comes to a veteran’s work life and personal life.
-Specifically, a veteran may experience hearing voices or perceiving things that are not actually present.
-Self-injurious behaviors and suicide attempts are also consistent with a 100 percent rating.

 Do Veterans Need to Have All of the Symptoms Listed to Receive a PTSD Rating?